HistoryThis section has been translated automatically.

 External therapyThis section has been translated automatically.

-Local cooling of the infested areas (cooling pads).
+Local cooling of the affected areas (cooling pads).

-Further symptomatic treatment with steroidal external agents (moderate success).
+Further symptomatic treatment with steroidal externals (moderate success).

 Opening of large blisters.

-Some authors report good success with an "antioxidative effective" cream (Mapisal).
+Some authors report good success with an "antioxidant-active" cream (Mapisal).

 Progression/forecastThis section has been translated automatically.